supercam19/Databind-Syntax-Highlighting/README.md

 Syntax highlighter created by [Supercam19](https://www.github.com/supercam19).

-NOTICE: This extension is very early in development.
+NOTICE: This extension is early in development.

 ## Features

 - Syntax highlighting for most of Databinds features
 - Syntax highlighting for strings
 - Syntax highlighting for comments
+- Syntax highlighting for some mcfunction features
+- Auto-closing symbols such as: "", {}, etc...